-In 2019, Escrow London were approached by an international airline, based in the Middle East, to arrange a SaaS escrow solution for their web-based booking system, which was supplied to them by a small, UK-based SaaS provider.
+Escrow London was approached by an international airline, based in the Middle East, to arrange a SaaS escrow solution for their web-based booking system, which was supplied to them by a small, UK-based SaaS provider.
 The software provided the end-to-end management of customer flight bookings and seat allocations.
 This was deemed a business-critical application for the airline.

 Escrow London provided a SaaS escrow continuity model where the production environment was replicated to an independently managed Escrow London Amazon Web Services (AWS) account.
 The entirety of the source code, databases, deployment scripts and documentation also formed part of the solution deposit.